 Despite these costs, bank notes survived and were widely used because there were few alternatives.
-There was little circulating specie in the payments system, and moreover payment in specie was expensive because of physical transportation and insurance costs.
-Coins, primarily Spanish and US silver dollars, were scarce, in an array of unwieldy denominations, and were subject to debasement and deterioration (Greenfield and Rockoff, 1995; Ware, 1990).
-Greenbacks were a federally-issued fiat currency that traded at a discount for much of this period and also in limited supply.
+There was little circulating specie in the payments system, and moreover payment in specie was expensive because of physical transportation and insurance costs.14 Coins, primarily Spanish and US silver dollars, were scarce, in an array of unwieldy denominations, and were subject to debasement and deterioration (Greenfield and Rockoff, 1995; Ware, 1990).
+Greenbacks were a federally-issued fiat currency that traded at a discount for much of this period and also in limited supply.15

 Demand for reducing bank note transaction costs.
-The limited supply of safe assets that could act as frictionless medium of exchange created large transaction costs in exchange and trade, and these costs drew the attention of lawmakers and policymakers.
-In 1863, Senator John Sherman from Ohio cited the uncertain values in bank notes as costly for every citizen.
-In Congress, he argued for the passage of the National Banking Act explicitly in terms of improving bank notes as a medium of exchange:
+The limited supply of safe assets that could act as a frictionless medium of exchange created large transaction costs in exchange and trade, and these costs drew the attention of lawmakers and policymakers.16 In 1863, Senator John Sherman from Ohio argued in Congress for the passage of the National Banking Act explicitly in terms of improving bank notes as a medium of exchange: